steph-viereckl/color-my-quilt/README.md

 * Improve button UI
 * Add ability to toggle between hex and rgb
 * Add Stripe API for funsies
+* What if the file name of the RK fabric is not standard?
+Build web scraper to get url of tile using code instead of hardcoding?
+* Don't show fabric tile if none are selected (currently is defualted)

 ## Buggies